Ransomware Response Plan: 6 Phases From Attack to Recovery

 • Threat intelligence platforms

-This sharing helps the broader community defend against the same threat actors.
+This sharing helps the broader community defend against the same attackers.
+Reviewing monthly ransomware reports during post-incident analysis helps you benchmark your experience against broader attack trends.

 How Can You Detect Ransomware Before Encryption?